ZohebAbai/ZohebAbai/README.md

 </p>

 <h3 align="center"> I'm a professional Data Scientist with an academic background in Computational Physics</h3>
-<h4 align="center"> I support learning from, working and collaborating on open source projects</h4>
+<h4 align="center"> I support learning from, working on and contributing to open source projects</h4>
 <h5 align="center">Check out my repos and feel free to connect ⬇️ </h5>

 <p align="center">